 As I said earlier, every homemaker has her own spin on vegan Borscht.
 Here's a list of possible ingredients that you can also add to this Ukrainian Red Beet Borscht with cabbage and beans:

-- lentils.
-You can use red lentils instead of beans.
+- Lentils: You can use red lentils instead of beans.
 I recommend rinsing a cup of dry lentils and adding them to a vegan Borscht together with the cubed potatoes.

 Frequently Asked Questions